OST to Exchange migration

 Step 4: Connect to the target Exchange server

-- Click the ‘Add New’ button to establish a new connection to the target Exchange server.
-To use a previous connection, select it from the connection list and click the ‘Connect’ button to proceed.
+- Click the ‘Add New Connection’ button to establish a new connection to the target Office 365 server.
+To use the previous connection, select it from the connection list and click the ‘Connect to Existing’ button to proceed.

 - Select the required connection options and click the ‘Next’ button.